orospakr/sharpify/README.md

 ```

 Then, ask the `Authorizer` to give you an authorization URL to send
-your app's user to.
-Specifying the REST interface portions you want
+your app's user to, specifying the REST interface portions you want
 permission for
 ([the full list of permissions](http://api.shopify.com/authentication.html#scopes)).